andrewchungxam/CosmosDBFromSwift/README.md

 Instead - the package AzureAuth (which is included in both the iOS and Android SDKs) enables authentication with Azure AD, Facebook, Google, Twitter, and Microsoft accounts.

-Then, in the Azure.Mobile link you'll notice there is an ARM template which allows you to with one click, create various Azure services.
-You'll see a Function spun up in a couple minute - you can use that Function to either go Method A or B.  Ie. Transfer data from CosmosDB to the Mobile app or simply use it as a permissions broker.
+Then, in the Azure.Mobile link you'll notice there is an ARM template which allows you to with one click from the Github portal, create various Azure services.
+You'll see a Function spun up in a couple minute - you can use that Function to either go Method A or B.  Ie. Transfer data from CosmosDB to the Mobile app or simply use it as a permissions broker as described in Method A or B.  (Note - if your ARM template fails for some reason, try deploying it again with all the same values you did the first time and without deleting anything.)

 ---------